Spongy Moth

 Identification

-It is still rare to find spongy moth in Minnesota.
-Usually the only way they are detected is when lured into survey traps that MDA field staff and other cooperators place throughout the state.
-Other species that are much more commonly found in Minnesota such as the Forest and Eastern Tent Caterpillars can be similar-looking to spongy moth.
-Their defoliating larvae can also be pests, but they are not federally regulated pests like the spongy moth is.
+It is still rare to find spongy moth in Minnesota, usually the only way they are detected is when lured into survey traps.
+Other species more commonly found in Minnesota, such as the Forest and Eastern Tent Caterpillars, can be similar-looking to spongy moth.

 Eggs are laid in a fuzzy, tan-colored mass.
 The egg mass contains 500-1,000 eggs and is about the size of a quarter.
-Eggs are laid during late summer and hatch the following spring when the weather is right.
-Egg masses can be found on living and/or inanimate objects, including nursery stock, logs, roof eaves, in wheel wells or outdoor household articles like firewood and lawn chairs.
-This is the life state that is most likely to be transported by humans.
+Eggs are laid during late summer and hatch the following spring.
+Egg masses can be found on living and/or inanimate objects, including nursery stock, logs, roof eaves, in wheel wells, firewood, and lawn chairs.
+This is the life stage that is most likely to be transported by humans.

 The caterpillar hatches from the egg and grows to a length of 2½ inches as it matures.
-Its body is covered with hairs to protect it from predators including curious humans.
-Be careful - if a spongy moth caterpillar touches your skin, the area might get irritated!
+Its body is covered with hairs to protect it from predators.
 Along its back, the caterpillar has five pairs of blue spots near the head followed by six pairs of red spots.
-It actively feeds on plant foliage from late spring through mid-summer, when it develops into a pupa.
+It actively feeds on plant foliage from late spring through mid-summer.

 The pupa is an immobile stage of this insect's life.
 Though it appears inactive, it is very busy inside transforming from a caterpillar into an adult moth.
 Found during mid-summer, it is dark reddish-brown, leathery in appearance, and often tethered to an object with silk strands.
 Pupae can range in size from ¾ inch to 1½ inches long.

 The adult female moth is white with brown jagged markings on her wings.
-Her wingspread ranges from 1 to 2 inches, but she cannot fly because her body is so large and heavy with eggs.
-Female spongy moth attract male mates by releasing a pungent sex attractant (pheromone).
+Her wingspread ranges from 1 to 2 inches, but she cannot fly.
+Female spongy moth attracts males by releasing a pungent sex attractant (pheromone).
 After attracting a male and successfully mating the female lays a single egg mass and dies.

 Contact the Minnesota Department of Agriculture via Report A Pest or by sending an email to reportapest@state.mn.us if you suspect you have found spongy moth.